oktycl/hazard-risk/README.md

-# Hazard and Risk - Vanilla JavaScript Website
+# Hazard and Risk - Vanilla JavaScript Website.

 A modern, responsive website for earthquake risk assessment built with vanilla HTML, CSS, and JavaScript.
 Designed for easy integration into existing Express.js/EJS projects.